 Will the Right to be Forgotten Ruling Come to the United States?

 In July of 2015, a consumer rights organization, Consumer Watchdog filed a formal complaint with the Federal Trade Commission in an attempt to bring a similar law to the United States.
 The group argued that such a law would allow people to regain a certain level of privacy they may have lost because of being on the internet.

 Not surprisingly one survey by Adweek found that 9 out of 10 Americans want some form of the right to be forgotten that those living in any one of the 18 European Union member states currently enjoy.
 However, there are some skeptics who wonder if such a law could survive in the United States.

 Some critics of the proposed law wonder how it would infringe on free speech and freedom of expression that many Americans take advantage of on a daily basis.
 It is unclear how the FTC will respond or if such a law would survive a legal battle in the United States.

 An Internet Defamation Lawyer Can Work to Remove Content from Sites and Search Engines

 If you are facing online attack and defamation, you may simply want the content removed and for the attacks to stop.
 In other circumstances, you may want to hold the individual poster accountable for his or her damaging statements or conduct.

 The Internet defamation removal lawyers of Meyers, Roman Friedberg & Lewis LPA can fight to accomplish your goals regarding online defamation.
 If you’ve been attacked, we can work to remove the content and, if necessary, identify your attacker.
-To schedule a free and confidential consultation, contact us at 216-373-7706 or schedule a meeting online.
+To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.